Please read ALL of the information for commissioning a map from me. Pledges and down payments are non-refundable.

 Please note, I do not make city/town maps.

-- Colored version of the map with & without text
+- Prop versions of the map

 All my maps are hand-drawn.
-By “digital” I mean that you’ll receive a high resolution image of your map.
+By “digital” I mean that you’ll receive a high resolution scanned image of your map.
 They are outlined in pencil and then inked in detail.
 Once they are finished, they are scanned and touched up in Photoshop.
 You are sent the high resolution file(s) at 300 DPI in PNG format.
 Though size varies depending on the shape of the map I’m creating for you, the largest size is 11×17 inches.

 The original hand-drawn map on paper is what your digital files were originally scanned from and have no text on them.
 They will be created on 90 lb paper and will be colored using Copic markers and/or watercolor paints.
 These are perfect for framing as artwork of your world.